specialized806/microsoft-365-docs/copilot/which-copilot-for-your-organization.md

 - Learn more about an Intune setting configured on a device
 - Investigate a user account that might be compromised

+If you want the security team in your organization to quickly identify threats and compromised users & devices, then use Microsoft Security Copilot.

 To learn more, see [What is Microsoft Security Copilot?](/copilot/security/microsoft-security-copilot).

 ## GitHub Copilot